jpshlima/lstm-handover/README.md

 ## Citation

-If you use our scripts and dataset, please cite our ICC papers.
+If you use our scripts and dataset, please cite our ICC paper.
 Here is a suitable BibTeX entry:

 ```python
 @inproceedings{joao_2023,